HTTP Module#

 request scheme, "http" or "https"

-arbitrary response header field; the last part of a variable name is the field name converted to lower case with dashes replaced by underscores
+arbitrary response header field; the name is the field name converted to lower case with dashes replaced by underscores

-arbitrary field sent at the end of the response; the last part of a variable name is the field name converted to lower case with dashes replaced by underscores
+arbitrary field sent at the end of the response; the name is the field name converted to lower case with dashes replaced by underscores

 $server_addr#